 But clearly sailing is in the blood as Ellie’s dad, now a coach for the National Junior Squad for Fevas, has himself won World Championship, three European championship and what Ellie describes as “quite a few” national championship titles.

 Ellie says she now has plans to compete in next season’s Topper Nationals, with the ultimate aim of sailing professionally in the future.
 We will all watch her sporting career with interest.

 GYMNASTS from Carlton le Willows were flying high after appearing on the iconic children’s TV show Blue Peter as part of their Sport Relief programme.

-Year 7s William Pritchard and Preston Busby, Year 9 students William Redfern, Thomas Primrose, Sonny Chapman and Elliot Parr from Year 10 all form part of the Dako Flying Angels gymnastic squad which appear on the TV show at the end of March.
+Two students from Year 7, three boys from Year 9 students and another from Year 10 all form part of the Dako Flying Angels gymnastic squad which appeared on the TV show at the end of March.